How to Automatically Generate Clients for your REST API

 Improve the OpenAPI specification

-Even though we can now use the newly generated SDK, it comes with some very generic class names and ill-favoured function names, e.g.:
+Even though we can now use the newly generated SDK, it comes with some very generic class names and ill-favored function names, e.g.:

 import xkcd_client